As a keynote speaker, you want to command attention and deliver your message so that it hits home.

 As a user lands on Kindra’s website there are few options presented which doesn’t overwhelm and allows for easy navigation.
 This is further complemented with a seamless booking page to convert visitors into customers effortlessly.

-The choice of color is bold but not overstated and stays consistent with Kindra’s brand, her logo is a great contrast too and stands out well.
-All in all it holds a great balance between what is on offer, her work and how to get in touch.
+The choice of color is bold but not overstated and stays consistent with Kindra’s brand.
+Her logo is a great contrast too and stands out well.
+All in all, it holds a great balance between what is on offer, her work and how to get in touch.

 Incredible use of color to grab attention and keep a consistent brand message going throughout.
 A positive opening line that reflects Simon as a person and how he aims to come across through his work.
 The use of video is incorporated into the landing page, but it is to be clicked on and doesn’t lap automatically.
-Here this is good as it doesn’t distract from the other content, nor does it work against or clash with the bright colors.
+This is good as it doesn’t distract from the other content, nor does it work against or clash with the bright colors.